 After eating, we walked across the pool deck and were really struck with how lovely of a day it was and how nice the pool area is.
 From there, sure enough, we were able to walk right onto a tender.

 Sometimes the weather makes the destination, and that was the case today.
 The sky was blue, the air cool (relatively speaking, for the Caribbean), and the sun bright.
 This made for a lovely day and enhanced the blue waters of The Bahamas.

 Walking off the tender onto the thin strip of land that is the resort area revealed a simple and rustic property with multiple sandy coves.
 While different beaches have slightly different feels to them based on differences in terrain, proximity to bars, etc., they all have ample loungers.
-Shade wasn’t easy to come by on the beach, but there was no lack of covered places to enjoy a drink or snack just moments from the water.
+Shade wasn’t easy to come by on the beach, but there was no lack of covered places to enjoy a drink or snack nearby.

 The overall level of development is similar to Half Moon Cay which we’ve enjoyed on several Holland America Line cruises.
-One thing both have in common is that they’ve not seen some of the more resort, or even theme park, style development that some other cruise line private destinations have built up in recent years.
+One thing they have in common is that they’ve not seen some of the more resort - or even theme park - style development that some other cruise line private destinations have built up in recent years.
 In fact, other than restrooms, the only places to go “inside” here are small beach bungalows which can be rented in advance or day-of, if available.
 The prices vary by sailing and the size of the bungalow you’re renting.
-If I’d have woken up earlier, I would've tried one of these out.
+If I’d have woken earlier, I would've tried one of these out.

 The downside of the more rustic nature of the property is that there is just one place to eat and it serves “island” barbeque.
 Think hamburgers, ribs, coleslaw, etc. Most cruise lines serve this same mix at their properties.
 While guests seem to enjoy it, I don’t generally find it too exciting.